aayostem/tts/tutorial/Audio/FinOps/phase9.v1.md

           Pod status for ${{ parameters.service_name }}:
           [Use the Kubernetes tab in the catalog for detailed status] EOF]
+▶ Pronounced as: "Now creating the Pod Status template."

 354
 01:15:40,000 --> 01:15:50,000